StephenOTT/forms-manager/README.md

 1. Create a user Entity update page for Admin and for Regular users.
 1. ** deal with scenarios of who owns tenants and groups: and how someone can assign the owner of an object: (Likely a permission)**
 1. ** Convert to modern binary serialization to replace Serialization for Shiro Cache (Using Hz) **
+1. Create a new PrincipalCollection class.
+Dont use SimplePrincipalCollection as it does not have good enough typing...

 Python execution service: